flutter/website/src/docs/cookbook/plugins/play-video.md

       floatingActionButton: FloatingActionButton(
         onPressed: () {
           // Wrap the play or pause in a call to `setState`.
 This ensures the
-          // correct icon is shown
+          // correct icon is shown.
           setState(() {
             // If the video is playing, pause it. if (_controller.value.isPlaying) {
               _controller.pause();
             } else {
-              // If the video is paused, play it _controller.play();
+              // If the video is paused, play it.
+              _controller.play();
             }
           });